Largest acylindrical actions and stability in hierarchically hyperbolic groups: Characterizing stability

-\begin{proof} Lemma~\ref{lem:contracting implies stab} shows that contracting implies stable (the assumption on unbounded products is not necessary for this implication).
-For the other direction, the fact that $\cuco X$ has unbounded products implies that $\cuco Y$ has bounded projections, since otherwise one could find large segments of quasigeodesics contained inside direct products, contradicting stability.
+For the other direction, the fact that $\cuco X$ has unbounded products implies that $i(\cuco Y)$ has bounded projections, since otherwise one could find large segments of quasigeodesics contained inside product regions with unbounded factors, contradicting stability.
 The result now follows from Theorem \ref{thm:char of contracting}. \end{proof}

-The following provides a general characterization of stability:
+The following provides a general characterization of stability in HHSs, a special case of which is Theorem \ref{thmi:stab}.